AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RefSemanticType/CorrespondingAttributePath.md

 RefSemanticType.CorrespondingAttributePath Property
 ===================================================
-AutomationML 2.1 APIGets and sets the Attribute 'CorrespondingAttributePath' of the RefSemantic object.
+Gets and sets the Attribute 'CorrespondingAttributePath' of the RefSemantic object.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)